Sarah does the 'Harry Potter Paper Piecing Project of Doom'!

 Sunday 1st March 2020

-First, i started by tidying my craft room!! it makes it easier to start a new project with a clear mind and space.
+First, I started by tidying my craft room!!
+It is so much easier to start a new project with a clear mind and space.

-I have chosen my stash of fabrics to use for my Harry Potter Paper Piecing Project of Doom and sorted them into colours.
+I have chosen the fabrics I will be using for my Harry Potter Paper Piecing Project of Doom and sorted them into colours.

-I printed off all my sheets of paper and instructions and pattern in a lovely folder, so, now I'm ready to go!
+Next, I printed off all my instructions and pattern pieces and organised them into a lovely folder, so now I'm ready to go!

-I have printed pictures of the finished blocks for reference to make it easier.
+I have printed pictures of all the finished blocks for reference to make it easier.